google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 ⚠️ Carbon Monoxide Warning

-The 100519 has a built-in CO sensor that shuts down the generator if CO levels get dangerous.
-This is a genuine safety feature that many budget generators lack.
-Still, NEVER run it indoors, in a garage, or near open windows.
+The 100519 has a built-in CO sensor that shuts down the generator if CO levels get dangerous — a genuine safety feature many budget generators lack.
+Even so, NEVER run it indoors, in a garage, or near open windows.

 Image Placement 03